mujiezhang/PVBD/README.md

 # Instructions

 ## Dependencies
-- PSOSP is a Python script that relies on:
+- ProBord is a Python script that relies on:

 ```
 blastn